nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 6.3.2 Exam Commands

-The student exams feature keeps track of exam records of a student.
-It comprises of the following commands:
+The Exam commands keep track of exam records of a student.
+They comprise of the following commands:

 * `AddExamCommand` - Adds a exam record to a specified student.
 * `DeleteExamCommand` - Deletes a specified exam record from a specified student.